everx-labs/TonNfcClientSwift/docs/ErrorList.md

-In the case of any error functions of library throw an exception.
-The exception usually contains inside a error message that is packed into json of special format.
-You can get error message json into your callback.

-Below there is a full list of json error messages that the library can potentially throw into outside world.
+In the case of any error functions of TonNfcClientSwift library throw an exception.
+The exception usually contains inside a error message wrapped into json of special format.
+You can get this json into your callback.
+There is a full list of json error messages that the library can potentially throw into caller.

 ## CARD_ERRORS

-Here there are errors produced by NFC card (Ton wallet applet itself).
-So Swift code just catches it and put error message it into callback.
-Below there are exemplary jsons in which field "cardInstruction" always equals to  GET_APP_INFO.
-In reality in this field you may meet any other card instruction (APDU).
+Here there are errors produced by NFC card (TON Labs wallet applet itself).
+So Swift code just catches it and puts error message into callback.
+Below there are exemplary jsons.
+Their fields have the following meanings:

++ *errorCode* — error status word (SW) produced by the card (applet)

++ *cardInstruction* — title of APDU command that failed

++ *errorTypeId* — id of error type ( it will always be zero here)

++ *errorType* — description of error type

++ *message* — contains error message corresponding to errorCode thrown by the card.

++ *apdu* — full text of failed APDU command in hex format

+In below list field "cardInstruction" always equals to  GET_APP_INFO (just as example).
+But really in this field you may meet any other card instruction (APDU).

 {
 "errorType": "Applet fail: card operation error",